-- In addition to facilitating student learning about its main topic, the course also introduces key themes and concepts in Buddhist studies. - Students will be exposed to principal values, norms, socioeconomic predicaments, and artistic representations that are characteristic of select Asian countries. - There is coverage of relevant theories and methods used in religious studies, as well as focus on key historical trajectories and relevant socio-religious contexts. - The course facilitates students' enhanced understanding and appreciation of Asian cultures and societies, which can serve as constructive conceptual framework for reflecting on their own social mores and cultural norms.
+- Acquiring general knowledge about the history, doctrines, and practices of Buddhism. - Introducing key themes and concepts in Buddhist studies. - Students are also be exposed to principal values, norms, socioeconomic predicaments, and artistic representations that are characteristic of select Asian countries, especially India and China. - There is coverage of relevant theories and methods used in religious studies, as well as focus on key historical trajectories and relevant socio-religious contexts. - The course facilitates students' enhanced understanding and appreciation of Asian cultures and societies, which can serve as constructive conceptual framework for reflecting on their own social mores and cultural norms.